saurvs/astro-rust/README.md

 * Julian day from Gregorian and Julian dates, and vice-versa
 * Julian century and millennium
-* analytic approximation for delta T, with [surprisingly good accuracy](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) in recent times
+* analytic approximation for ΔT, with [surprisingly good accuracy](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) in recent times
-* mean and apparent sidereal time
+* mean and apparent Sidereal time

-**Ecliptic**

-* mean obliquity, the IAU and Laskar methods
-* angle between the ecliptic and the horizon
-* longitudes of the two ecliptic points on the horizon

-**Nutation** in

-* ecliptic longitude
-* obliquity of the ecliptic
-* right ascension and declination

-**Atmospheric refraction**

-* apparent altitude from true altitude, and vice-versa
-* effect of local pressure and temperature

 **Stars**

 * combined magnitude of two or more stars
-* absolute magnitude from parallax or distance from Earth
+* absolute magnitude
 * brightness ratio of two stars from their difference in magnitudes, and vice-versa
 * angle between a vector from a star to the Earth's north celestial pole and a vector from the same star to the north pole of the ecliptic
-* aberration correction in equatorial coordinates
 * equatorial coordinates at a different time due to proper motion and radial velocity